 Don’t Believe Everything You Feel by Robert L. Leahy uses an emotional schema approach to help you manage anxiety and depression.
-Cognitive behavioural therapy (CBT) tools are ussd as part of this approach.
+Cognitive behavioural therapy (CBT) tools are used as part of this approach.
 It’s set up as a workbook, with a substantial amount of text interspersed with worksheets.
 Some of the worksheets are fairly structured, but mostly there are thought-provoking questions with space provided to answer them.

 The book treats all emotions as valid, and challenges the feeling rules that we learn in childhood and beyond.
 Once an emotion arises, we respond to it based on emotional schemas.
-The beliefs and strategies that make up these schemas are the main target of the book.
+The beliefs and strategies that make up these schemas are the main targets of the book.

 While emotions themselves aren’t problematic, the author explains that our responses to them may not be effective.
 These problematic responses include invalidation, guilt, and fear of loss of control.
 There’s a chapter devoted to feeling guilty about emotions, which I think is a common problem for people with mental illness.

-Some of the principals of the emotional schema approach you many be familiar with, and some might be feel uncomfortable.
+Some of the principles of the emotional schema approach you many be familiar with, and some might feel uncomfortable.
 Leahy explains that everyone experiences unpleasant emotions and disappointment, and difficult emotions have an important function in warning us about our needs.
 A chapter was devoted to ambivalence and mixed feelings, which the book frames as normal.

 While some of the worksheets had examples that were already filled out, the question and answer bits didn’t.
 I think providing some examples could have made it easier to reflect on the questions more effectively and at a deeper level.